How to create a form

 You will be presented with three different ways to start the form: Choose from an existing template, Start from Scratch, or Copy an Existing Form.
 When choosing a template or starting from scratch the system will ask you to name the form, and copying an existing form will prompt you to choose the form you would like to copy.

-At this time, the only template available is the Donation Form template.
+One of the templates is the Donation Form.
 Choosing this template will format the form with the questions/fields needed for Donation input.
 You can also edit the form to remove and add questions/fields as needed.
 The screenshot below shows the questions/fields loaded by the Donation Form template:

 Creating a Form from scratch gives you a completely blank template to work with.